 Federal water quality standards (40 CFR 131.12) require states to develop antidegradation policies to protect existing and designated beneficial uses of surface waters.
 Idaho's antidegradation policy, contained in Section 051 of Idaho's water quality standards (IDAPA 58.01.02.051), establishes three tiers of water quality protection.

-Tier 1 maintains and protects existing uses and water quality conditions necessary to support such uses.
+Tier I maintains and protects existing uses and water quality conditions necessary to support such uses.
 Where an existing use is established, it must be protected even if it is not listed in the water quality standards as a designated use.
-Tier 1 requirements are applicable to all surface waters.
+Tier I requirements are applicable to all surface waters.

-Tier 2 maintains and protects "high quality" waters—water bodies where existing conditions are better than necessary to support Clean Water Act "fishable/swimmable" uses.
-Water quality may be lowered in tier 2 waters, but only with public review of the necessity for degradation and social and economic importance of the activity.
+Tier II maintains and protects "high-quality" waters—water bodies where existing conditions are better than necessary to support Clean Water Act "fishable/swimmable" uses.
+Water quality may be lowered in Tier II waters, but only with public review of the necessity for degradation and social and economic importance of the activity.
 In no case may water quality be lowered to a level that would interfere with existing or designated uses.